Jack O'Dell: Later life and death

-O'Dell wrote for Freedomways, an African-American political journal, from its beginning in 1961 to its end in 1985.
+O'Dell wrote as an associate editor for Freedomways, an African-American political journal, from its beginning in 1961 to its end in 1985.
+He served on the National Coordinating Committee to End the War in Vietnam from 1965 to 1972.
+He then served as a student mentor for Institute for Community Leadership and the Jack O'Dell Education Center in King County, Washington.
+O'Dell worked closely with Jesse Jackson as a senior foreign policy advisor to the "Jesse Jackson for President" campaign in 1984.
+He also worked with Jackson as an international affairs consultant to the National Rainbow Coalition.
 He served as chairman of the board of the Pacifica Foundation, which operates the listener-sponsored Pacifica Radio Network, from 1977 to 1997.
+He was also affiliated with the Committees of Correspondence for Democracy and Socialism.

 He lived with his wife, Jane Power, in Vancouver, British Columbia, Canada.
 In later life he was active in mentoring new generations of political activists—as well as historians of the Civil Rights Movement—in the Pacific Northwest.

-A documentary film was made about O'Dell called The Issue of Mr. O’Dell (2018) that was directed and produced by Rami Katz.
+A documentary film was made about O'Dell called The Issue of Mr. O'Dell (2018) that was directed and produced by Rami Katz.

-O'Dell died in October 2019 at the age of 96.
+O'Dell died of a stroke on October 31, 2019 at the age of 96.